azlekov/parse-cloud-image/README.md

 ## Advanced usage

 In some cases you would need option to manipulate in parallel image or create multiple different changes on different `clones` of the image.
-This can be done with `sharp` and the `process` method of `ParseImae` which can return a `Sharp` instances which can be piped.
+This can be done with `sharp` and the `process` method of `ParseImae` providing a `Sharp` instances which can be piped.

 ```ts
 const file = bucket.file("image.jpg").createWriteStream()